mattherman/nutrition-webapp/README.md

-# SAFE Template
+# Nutrition Calculator

-This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
-It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
-If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?
+This is a simple nutrition calculator application.
+It is built in F# using the [SAFE Stack](https://safe-stack.github.io/) (Saturn/Fable/Elmish) and uses the [Nutritionix](https://www.nutritionix.com/) API for nutrition information.

 ## Install pre-requisites

-You'll need to install the following pre-requisites in order to build SAFE applications
+You'll need to install the following pre-requisites in order to build the application.

 * [.NET SDK](https://www.microsoft.com/net/download) 8.0 or higher
 * [Node 18](https://nodejs.org/en/download/) or higher